-The steps will remain extended, and can be damaged, if the auxiliary battery disconnect switch is not connected before leaving a site after the steps have been locked in the extended position.
-The Auxiliary Battery Disconnect Switch should only be turned off (disconnected) when storing your vehicle.
+The steps will remain extended and can be damaged if the auxiliary battery switch is turned off after the steps have been locked in the extended position.
+The Auxiliary Battery Switch should only be turned off (disconnected) when storing your vehicle.